cja5553/Twitter_spam_detection_models/README.md

 ## Training Dataset

-This was fine-tuned on the [UtkMl's Twitter Spam Detection dataset](https://www.kaggle.com/c/twitter-spam/overview) with [`microsoft/deberta-v3-large`](https://huggingface.co/microsoft/deberta-v3-large) serving as the base model.
+This was fine-tuned on the [UtkMl's Twitter Spam Detection dataset](https://www.kaggle.com/c/twitter-spam/overview).

 ## Metrics